NikhithaTech/helpdesk-ticket-analysis/README.md

 - Structured ticket logging through a PHP interface
 - Secure storage using MySQL (via XAMPP)
 - Real-time analytics using Power BI dashboards
-- SLA monitoring and performance tracking
+- Performance tracking and resolution monitoring

 It bridges the gap between ticket operations and data-driven decision-making.